-Week of Prayer for International Missions will be held Dec.
-2-9.
-Many Southern Baptist churches collect the Lottie Moon Christmas Offering for International Missions® during this time.
+Week of Prayer for International Missions will be held Nov.
+29-Dec.
+6. Many Southern Baptist churches collect the Lottie Moon Christmas Offering for International Missions® during this time.

 Here are some FAQs (Frequently Asked Questions) about the Lottie Moon Christmas Offering®:

 Who was Lottie Moon?

 Lottie Moon was a legendary Southern Baptist missionary who served in China for 39 years.
 She was appointed as a missionary in 1873 and served until her death on Dec.
 24, 1912.

 Why was the offering named for Lottie Moon?